ash/raku-course/essentials/typed-variables/index.md

 say $a + $b; # 300
 ```

-Nevertheless, Raku allows you to specify the type of things that you can keep in the given variable, if you want to.
-Also, sometimes you need to convert the values of one type to another type.
-There are a few ways you can do that.

-## Exercises

-Please do not skip the exercises after this section as they reveal some additional information about the data types of Raku.
+This is, probably, not the best coding practice, but it is a perfectly valid Raku program.

+Nevertheless, Raku allows you to specify what a given variable may keep.
+There are more details in the below topics.

 {% include nav.html %}